Key Takeaways

 💰 4.
 Financial Well-being

 - Reflection: What is my most significant financial priority right now?
-What’s one step I can take towards understanding my finances better?
+What’s one step I can take to better understand my finances?

-- Challenge & Adaptation: Handle unexpected expenses or income changes by having an emergency fund, adjusting budgets proactively, and seeking financial advice when needed.
+- Challenge and Adaptation: Handle unexpected expenses or income changes by maintaining an emergency fund, proactively adjusting budgets, and seeking financial advice when necessary.
 Financial health reduces stress.

 🏆 5.
 Career & Purpose